H. R. 309

-(a) Effect of Termination, Generally- If a covered rule is terminated pursuant to this Act--
+If a covered rule is terminated pursuant to this Act—

-(2) DEADLINE DEFINED- In this subsection, the term ‘deadline’ means any date certain for fulfilling any obligation or exercising any authority established by or under any Federal rule, or by or under any court order implementing any Federal rule.
+In this subsection, the term deadline means any date certain for fulfilling any obligation or exercising any authority established by or under any Federal rule, or by or under any court order implementing any Federal rule.

-Notwithstanding any other provisions of law, an action seeking judicial review of a final agency action under this Act may not be brought--
+Notwithstanding any other provisions of law, an action seeking judicial review of a final agency action under this Act may not be brought—

 In this Act:

-(1) ADMINISTRATOR- The term ‘Administrator’ means the Administrator of the Office of Information and Regulatory Affairs in the Office of Management and Budget.
+The term Administrator means the Administrator of the Office of Information and Regulatory Affairs in the Office of Management and Budget.

-(2) AGENCY- The term ‘agency’ has the meaning given that term in section 551(1) of title 5, United States Code.
+The term agency has the meaning given that term in section 551(1) of title 5, United States Code.

-(3) APPROPRIATE COMMITTEE OF THE CONGRESS- The term ‘appropriate committee of the Congress’ means, with respect to a rule, each standing committee of Congress having authority under the Rules of the House of Representatives or the Senate to report a bill to amend the provision of law under which the rule is issued.
+The term appropriate committee of the Congress means, with respect to a rule, each standing committee of Congress having authority under the Rules of the House of Representatives or the Senate to report a bill to amend the provision of law under which the rule is issued.

-(4) MAJOR RULE- The term ‘major rule’ means any rule that the Administrator of the Office of Information and Regulatory Affairs in the Office of Management and Budget finds has resulted in or is likely to result in--
+The term major rule means any rule that the Administrator of the Office of Information and Regulatory Affairs in the Office of Management and Budget finds has resulted in or is likely to result in—

-(A) GENERAL RULE- Subject to subparagraph (B), the term ‘rule’ means any agency statement of general applicability and future effect, including agency guidance documents, designed to implement, interpret, or prescribe law or policy, or describing the procedures or practices of an agency, or intended to assist in such actions, but does not include--
+Subject to subparagraph (B), the term rule means any agency statement of general applicability and future effect, including agency guidance documents, designed to implement, interpret, or prescribe law or policy, or describing the procedures or practices of an agency, or intended to assist in such actions, but does not include—

-(6) SUNSET REVIEW- The term ‘sunset review’ means a review of the rule under this Act.
+The term sunset review means a review of the rule under this Act.